Omotade-MY/daily-weather-forecast-board/README.md

 # daily-weather-forecast-board
-Extracts daily Nigeria weather forecast from OpenWeatherAPI and display on a dashboard.
+Extracts daily Worldweather forecast from OpenWeatherAPI and display on a dashboard.
 The steps inlude\
 * Extraction of data from API
 * Transform and Load data into data warehouse (snowflake, BigQuery)
 * Read data from data warehouse using power BI and build a wether dash board